pkgw/worklog-tools/README.md

 proposal where both `mepi` and `accepted` are `y` is computed.
 The totals may then be inserted into the template using [TALLOCLIST](#talloclist).

+### Software repositories list

+I have attempted to develop a framework for quantifying contributions that come in the form of software.
+I wouldn’t say that anyone really has any good idea of how to do this, but I’ve given it my best shot.
+Software contributions are quantified by tracing contributions to version-control repositories in `[repo]` records.
+These follow a somewhat specific format so that the tools can compute statistics such as total numbers of commits.
+The relevant fields are:

+* `usercommits` — the number of commits you have made to the repository.
+* `allcommits` — the total number of commits in the repository.
+* `lastusercommit` — the date on which you last made a commit, in the form `YYYY/MM/DD`.
+* `forks` — the number of times the repository has been “forked”, if the hosting service happens to allow and track that.
+* `stars` — the number of times the repository has been “starred”, if the hosting service happens to allow and track that.

+**TODO**: this feature needs more documentation.

+### Public engagement activities list

+Public engagement activities can be listed in `[engagement]` records.
+These can be quite freeform, but if you give these records a `class` field, the tools will be able to count up different types of engagement activities.
+Different classes of activity that are tracked are:

+* `interview` — a media interview
+* `outreach_event` — a public outreach event
+* `press_release` — a press release
+* `public_talk` — a public lecture

+See the [engagement_stats](#engagement_stats) statistics group that can be used with the [BEGIN_SUBST](#begin_subst-group) directive.

 ### Other derived information

 The [BEGIN_SUBST](#begin_subst-group) directive begins a block of text in